ytwp/semi-admin-template/README.md

 # Semi Admin Template

-Based on React, Typescript, and Semi management system templates.
+Based on React, Typescript, Vite, and Semi management system templates.

 ## Used